ahmedsam007/NanoJet/Tools/HOW_TO_SEND_UPDATES.md

 # How to Send Updates to Existing Users

-This guide explains how to send automatic updates to users who already have IDMMac installed.
+This guide explains how to send automatic updates to users who already have NanoJet installed.

 ## Overview

-IDMMac uses **Sparkle 2** for automatic updates.
+NanoJet uses **Sparkle 2** for automatic updates.
 When you release a new version:
 1. Users with the old version will be automatically notified
 2. They can download and install the update with one click
 3. The app updates itself without needing to re-download manually